 A guide to OR/CR: Introduction

-Purchasing a car can be a daunting task for first-time buyers; there are many unfamiliar terms that pop up one after another, and it can be quite an exhausting task to remember them all.
+Purchasing a car can be a daunting task for first-time buyers; there are many unfamiliar terms that pop up one after another, and it can be taxing to remember them all.

 Some of the things you'll have to keep in mind are car specifications, financing details, maintenance regimen and warranty claims, different kinds of car insurance, and of course, the official receipt and the certificate of registration, which the Land Transportation Office (LTO) abbreviates as the OR/CR.